 Easy, decadent, Irish chocolate pots de créme dessert, with Irish cream liqueur, is made in under 10 minutes in a blender!
 It’s a PERFECT recipe for St. Patrick’s Day!

-I made this amazing dessert a couple weeks ago for a family get together… oh my goodness!
+I made this amazing dessert a couple weeks ago for a family get together, and oh my goodness!
 Soooo good!
-Let me tell you… pots de crème are much thicker than pudding or mousse and extremely rich.
+Let me tell you, pots de crème are much thicker than pudding or mousse and extremely rich.
 I told our guests they were so rich it would put hair on their chests!.
 It may be rich, but oh boy, it is DELICIOUS!

 The preparation takes less than 10 minutes, which is an added benefit!
-I’d been drooling over the recipe, originally posted on one of my a favorite websites called “The Café Sucre Farine”, so I gave in and decided to make it!
+I’d been drooling over the recipe posted on a website called “The Café Sucre Farine”, so I gave in and decided to make it!
 If you’ve never checked out this website, I would encourage you to do so.
-Chris shares phenomenal recipes, and her husband Scott shares in the fun with his amazing photography work… it’s a wonderful, creative website for food lovers.
+Chris shares phenomenal recipes, and her husband Scott shares in the fun with his amazing photography work.
+It’s a wonderful, creative website for food lovers.